Cascading/Impatient-Cascalog/part6/README.md

-# Cascading for the Impatient, Part 6
+# Cascalog for the Impatient, Part 6
-The goal is to expand on our Word Count example in Cascading, adding a custom **function** to calculate [TF-IDF](http://en.wikipedia.org/wiki/Tf*idf).
-This shows how to use a **sumby** and also a **cogroup**.
+The goal is to expand on our Word Count example in Cascalog, adding a custom **function** to calculate [TF-IDF](http://en.wikipedia.org/wiki/Tf*idf).
+This part shows how to use unit tests.

-We'll keep building on this example to show features related to TDD and "local" mode.

-More detailed background information and step-by-step documentation is provided at https://github.com/ConcurrentCore/impatient/wiki
+More detailed background information and step-by-step documentation is provided at the [project wiki](https://github.com/Quantisan/Impatient/wiki).

 # Run Tests